votehserxam/AutoLayout/README.md

 ```

 ### How to center views?
-It's only necessary to specify view in which another view will be centered and its size.
+Just specify the view to place another one in.

 ```Swift
 // Also you can define offset from center.